Notes on the Geography of Mexico: Guanajuato

 Here's one of the courtyards of another such building, now the elegant city museum.

-It contains more work by José Chávez Morada, in this case his Tryptech Guanajuatense.
+It contains more work by José Chávez Morada, in this case his Triptych Guanajuatense.

-An iconography would be handy, though bits are self-explanatory and raise questions about how Morada's work would be seen today by aristocrats or even the merely wealthy.
+An iconography would be handy, though parts are self-explanatory and raise questions about how Morada's work would be seen today by even the merely wealthy, let alone the aristocratic.

 In 1749 a dam was built at the south end of the valley.
 It's the Presa de la Olla.